darthyoh/avlgo/README.md

 Putting some values will cause immediat re-balancing (with one or two rotations), meaning that the `Tree` couldn't be accessed.

-Deleting some values will **not** really delete them : if fact, each `Node` has a special boolean tag called `Deleted`.
-When you `Delete()` the key, the corresponding node set its deleted parameter to `true`.
-It will not be printed by `Print()`, `PrintKeys()` and `PrintValues()`, and it will not be count by `Size()`.
-But, it continues to be present in the tree, that's why `Depth()` returns the same depth !
-Why ?

-Deleting a Node (aka re-link parent and childs to other nodes) will cause unbalance and force the methods to perform rotations, as the `Put()` method does.
-But after deleting a key, if you want to put it back, you have to re-balance the Tree again !!!!

-We decided to self-balance the tree when putting a new value on it, but not when we deleting it.
-We simply mark it as *deleted* and inform the Tree that one value was deleted (increment counter).
-When you `Put()` a key that has been deleted before, the deleted flag comes back to false and the counter is decremented.
-The `NeedFlush()` method simply return if the counter is 0.
-In this way, the tree is not many time rebalanced when deleting / putting back a value.
-The developer has the responsability to call `Flush()` when he juges the tree has to be balanced.

 Because `Add()` and `Delete()` modify the structure or this content, it should block the code : if a `Get()` method (or a `Size()` or `Depth()`) is running, adding or deleting should wait that the getting process is done.
 But getting datas in parallel are not a problem.
 That's why the Tree acts like a `sync.RWMutex` : reading functions `RLock()` and `defer RUnlock()`, and adding and deleting functions `Lock()` and `defer Unlock()`

-There are no benefit using add and delete in goroutines !

 Marshalling and Unmarshalling are enable :
 - when marshalling, the `*Node` arborescence is flatten : the json provides an array of Node objects where pointers to Parent, Next and Previous are replaced with the memory allocation